The Sea of Monsters

-A film adaptation of the book, Percy Jackson: Sea of Monsters, was released on August 7, 2013.
+A film adaptation of the book Percy Jackson: Sea of Monsters was released on August 7, 2013.
+The book is set to be adapted for the second season of the Disney+ television series Percy Jackson and the Olympians.

 Plot

-The novel begins with Percy dreaming about Grover being hunted by a monster.
-He wakes on the last day of his seventh-grade year, a peaceful year at Meriwether College Prep.
-There he has become friends with Tyson, a homeless child that the school has taken on as a form of charity.
-In gym class, during a game of dodgeball, Percy is attacked by a gang of Laestrygonians but is saved by Tyson and Annabeth, who was on her way back to Camp Half-Blood after having dreams about the camp in danger.
-The three take a magical taxi driven by the Graeae to Long Island.
-Upon reaching the camp, they see a group of campers led by Clarisse LaRue battling a pair of Colchis bulls.
-Tyson is granted permission to move past the camp's boundary to save Percy once again.
-It is revealed that he is a baby Cyclops and a half-brother of Percy, as he is also a son of Poseidon.
-An unknown enemy has weakened the protective walls of Camp Half-Blood by poisoning the tree of the demigod Thalia, leaving the campers vulnerable to future monster attacks.
+After dreaming about Grover being hunted by a monster, Percy wakes on the last day of his peaceful seventh-grade year at Meriwether College Prep.
+He has befriended Tyson, a homeless child the school has taken on as a form of charity.
+In gym class, while playing dodgeball, Percy is attacked by Laestrygonians but is saved by Tyson and Annabeth, who was returning to Camp Half-Blood after having dreams about the camp in danger.

+The three take a magical taxi driven by the Graeae to camp.
+There, they see campers led by Clarisse LaRue battling Colchis bulls.
+Tyson is granted permission to move past the camp's boundary to save Percy again, revealing that he is a baby Cyclops and Percy's half-brother, as he is also a son of Poseidon.

+Someone has weakened the protective walls of Camp Half-Blood by poisoning the tree of the late demigod Thalia (daughter of Zeus and childhood friend of Grover, Annabeth and Luke), leaving the campers vulnerable to future monster attacks.
 Camp counselor Chiron is accused of poisoning the tree and is fired.
-Before leaving, Chiron notes that only the Golden Fleece could save the camp.
-Shortly thereafter, Stymphalian birds attack during the chariot races, but Percy and Annabeth distract them with Chiron's boombox and Dean Martin's "Volare", enabling the Apollo campers to shoot them down.
+Before leaving, Chiron notes that only the Golden Fleece can save the camp.

 Due to his charm and skill with a sword, Tantalus becomes the new camp counselor.
-As a reward for winning the chariot race, Tantalus sends Clarisse LaRue to find the Golden Fleece and forbids anyone else from leaving camp without his permission.
-After having a talk with the god Hermes about the fate of his son Luke, Percy leaves camp with Annabeth and Tyson to find Grover.
-With the help of the hippocampus that Tyson names Rainbow, the trio reach the Princess Andromeda, a cruise ship filled with monsters and demigods that allied with the titan Kronos.
-On the ship, they are captured by Luke Castellan and learn that he is working to revive Kronos.
-The trio narrowly escapes on an emergency lifeboat and takes shelter in a hideout that Annabeth, Thalia, and Luke built as children.
-There, a hydra finds and attacks them, but they are saved by Clarisse on her ship, the CSS Birmingham.
+As a reward for winning a chariot race, Tantalus sends Clarisse LaRue to find the Golden Fleece and forbids anyone else from leaving camp without his permission.
+After talking with the god Hermes about the fate of his son Luke, Percy leaves camp with Annabeth and Tyson to find Grover.
+Aided by a hippocampus named Rainbow, the trio reach the Princess Andromeda, a cruise ship filled with monsters and demigods that allied with the titan Kronos.
+On board the vessel, they are captured by Luke Castellan, who is working to revive Kronos.
+The trio escapes on an emergency lifeboat and takes shelter in a hideout that Annabeth, Thalia, and Luke built as children.
+A hydra attacks them there, but Clarisse saves them on her ship, the CSS Birmingham.